Table of Contents

 What To Consider When Starting A Business

-Once you have established your location you will need to furnish it with either furniture, office supplies and business related equipment or merchandise and displays to proudly show the merchandise for customers.
+Once you have established your location you will need to furnish it with either furniture, office supplies and business-related equipment or merchandise and displays to proudly show the merchandise to customers.
 Both of these expenses should be covered in the loan you may have procured.
-Additionally you will want to have a comfortable place such as a break room for your full time employees to take a quick lunch.
+Additionally, you will want to have a comfortable place such as a break room for your full-time employees to take a quick lunch.

 A small business cannot simply open and then thrive.
 Small business owners know that marketing is a major strategy in getting their brand out to the public.
 Social media has been at the forefront of marketing strategies as well as PPC (pay per click) marketing and crowdsourcing.
-Outside of online advertisements businesses can also secure ads in local mailers that go out weekly or monthly and host open house events to bring more customers or clients in.
-Medical offices and business offices will want to establish bonds with clients from the start up phase.
+Outside of online advertisements, businesses can also secure ads in local mailers that go out weekly or monthly and host open house events to bring more customers or clients in.
+Medical offices and business offices will want to establish bonds with clients from the start-up phase.
 Luncheons, marketing flyers and expos are great ways to market your new small business.
 To get your business popular you need to know: how will you get the word out about your business?